D-Star-AI/dsRAG/docs/concepts/vlm.md

 ## Overview

 When VLM parsing is enabled:

 1. The PDF is converted to images (one per page)
-2. Each page image is analyzed by the VLM to identify and extract:
+2. Each page image is analyzed by the VLM to identify and extract text and visual elements
-   - Text elements (paragraphs, titles, lists, etc.)
-   - Visual elements (figures, tables, diagrams, etc.)
 3. The extracted elements are converted to a structured format with page numbers preserved

 ## Supported Providers

 Currently supported VLM providers:

 - Google's Gemini (default)
 - Google Cloud Vertex AI